How to Survive as a Small Fish in a Big Pond [Free Guide]

 Give the test time to produce useful data

 You’ll want to make sure that you let your test run long enough to gain enough data to make meaningful decisions.

 Take action based on your results

 No matter what the outcome of your test is, you now have valuable info you can use to inform your decisions.
-If one variation performed better than the other, you have a winner.
-Ditch the losing variation (or better yet, test again).
-If neither is the clear winner, you’ve just learned that the variable you tested didn’t impact the goal you set.
+If one test performed better than the other, you have a winner.
+Ditch the losing test (or better yet, test again).
+If neither one is the clear winner, you’ve just learned that the variable you tested didn’t achieve the goal you set.
 Time to try something new.